- Review admission standards, deadlines, and English proficiency requirements

 If you are admitted to IU Bloomington, you’ll need to let us know you plan to attend by paying your enrollment deposit.

-To officially reserve your spot as an IU student, pay your enrollment deposit by May 1.
+To officially reserve your spot as an IU student, submit your intent to enroll by June 1.

 Learn more about the steps to enroll at IU Bloomington